sebhh/sebhh.github.io/_pages/about.md

 My research centers on trade-based money laundering and how to detect it using machine learning, with a particular focus on graph-based machine learning approaches.
 I have a varied background in computer science, finance, anti-money laundering, and natural language processing.

 My PhD project, _Detecting Trade Based Money Laundering through Machine Learning_, is funded by the [https://innovationsfonden.dk/en](Innovation Fund Denmark).
-At UCPH, I'm supervised by [https://di.ku.dk/english/staff/vip/?pure=en/persons/440348] (Oswin Krause) and [https://raghavian.github.io/] Raghavendra Selvan).
-At the Danish Finance Intelligence Unit, I'm supervised by Dorte Hermansen.
+At [https://di.ku.dk/english/research/machine-learning/] (UCPH), I'm supervised by [https://di.ku.dk/english/staff/vip/?pure=en/persons/440348] (Oswin Krause) and [https://raghavian.github.io/] Raghavendra Selvan).
+At the [https://hvidvask.dk/en] (Danish Finance Intelligence Unit), I'm supervised by Dorte Hermansen.